ksehar99/ksehar99/README.md

 ## About Me

 - **Education**: I'm currently a student of Computer and Systems Engineering at NED University.
-- **Interests**: I'm passionate about application development, interactive technologies, and IoT.
+- **Interests**: I'm passionate about python & C++ development, interactive technologies, and hardware.

 ## Get in Touch